EbrahimNas/NussyNas---E-commerce-Web-App--Demo-/README.md

 ## Contributing
 Feel free to fork this repository and submit pull requests with new features or improvements.

-## Contributing
-Feel free to fork this repository and submit pull requests with new features or improvements.

 ## License
 This repository is a demonstration project intended to showcase my work and is based on a private eCommerce web app I developed for a client.
 Sensitive data and proprietary details have been removed, and this project is not licensed for commercial use.